vtraag/leidenalg/doc/source/multiplex.rst

 and repeating on the aggregate partition) simple proceeds as usual.

-The most straightforward way to use this is then to use :func:`louvain.find_partition_multiplex`:
+The most straightforward way to use this is then to use :func:`~louvain.find_partition_multiplex`:

 >>> membership, improv = louvain.find_partition_multiplex(
 ...
 [G_telephone, G_email],
 ...                        louvain.ModularityVertexPartition);

 .. note:: You may need to carefully reflect how you want to weigh the importance of an individual layer.
-Since the :class:`ModularityVertexPartition` is normalised by the number of links, you essentially weigh layers the same, independent of the number of links.
+Since the :class:`~louvain.ModularityVertexPartition` is normalised by the number of links, you essentially weigh layers the same, independent of the number of links.
 This may be undesirable, in which case it may be better to use :class:`RBConfigurationVertexPartition`, which is unnormalised.
 Alternatively, you may specify different ``layer_weights``.

-Similar to the simpler function :func:`louvain.find_partition`, it is a simple helper function.
+Similar to the simpler function :func:`~louvain.find_partition`, it is a simple helper function.
 The function returns a membership vector, because the membership for all layers is identical.
 You can also control the partitions and optimisation in more detail.
-Perhaps it is better to use :func:`CPMVertexPartition` with different resolution parameter for example for different layers of the graph.
+Perhaps it is better to use :class:`~louvain.CPMVertexPartition` with different resolution parameter for example for different layers of the graph.
 For example, using email creates a more connected structure because multiple people can be involved in a single mail, which may require a higher resolution parameter for the email graph.

 >>> part_telephone = louvain.CPMVertexPartition(
 ...
 G_telephone, resolution_parameter=0.01);